 Explain why you are so invested in this problem.
-Have you had any direct experience with the issue you’re focusing on?
+Do you have direct experience with the issue you're focusing on?
 How did (or does) it make you feel?
-Maybe you’re curious about how we could improve public access for people with physical disabilities, and the reason you developed an interest in solving this problem is that, as a kid, you often watched your friend—who used a wheelchair—advocate for better accessibility in your high school.
+Maybe you're curious about how we could improve public access for people with physical disabilities, and the reason you developed an interest in solving this problem is that you often watched your friend—who used a wheelchair—advocate for better accessibility in your high school.

 Include a (creative) title for your course.
 The prompt asks you to create a college class about the topic you're passionate about.
 While there's no need to get overly creative, make sure your class's name is concise and accurately reflects the proposed content.
 If you were writing about the topic described above, you could title your course something like "Public Access for People with Disabilities: Barriers and Solutions."

 Boston College Essay Prompt 4

 Jesuit education considers the liberal arts a pathway to intellectual growth and character formation.
 What beliefs and values inform your decisions and actions today, and how will Boston College assist you in becoming a person who thinks and acts for the common good?